LSSTDESC/sacc/README.md

 ## Metadata ##

 Metadata is stored in a HDF group, typically the root group in the file pointed to by the user.
-The actual mean vector and precision matrix (C inverse) can be stored in the same group as HDF datasets named "mean" and "precision" respectively and if these do not exist their location can be optional specified by creating an empty dataset with the same name and attaching an attribute `file_path` instead.
+The actual mean vector and precision matrix (C inverse) can be stored in the same group as HDF datasets named "mean" and "precision" respectively and if these do not exist their location can be optional specified by specifying the filename in `mean_file_path` and `precision_file_path` instead.
 Note that use can always manually override these options.
-Instead of "precision" you can also have a "covariance" instead (and then store C), but not both.
+(Instead of "precision" you can also have a "covariance" instead (and then store C), but not both. [not yet implemented])

 ### Tracers ###